Cordyceps Sinensis vs Militaris: What’s the Best Cordyceps Supplement?

 These Cordyceps sinensis have been cultivated using the Hepialus moth.
 They retail for upwards of $20,000 per kilogram. ©Real Mushrooms

-But if the caterpillar fungus (Cordyceps sinensis) isnt in your supplements, then WHAT is?
+But if the caterpillar fungus (Cordyceps sinensis) isn’t in your dietary supplements, then WHAT is?

 Cordyceps Militaris - The Cultivated Alternative